-The Autism Intervention Research Network on Physical Health (AIR-P) is a collaborative among the Autism Speaks Autism Treatment Network (AS ATN), the AS ATN Clinical Coordinating Center at Massachusetts General Hospital for Children (MGHfC) and the Health Resources and Services Administration (HRSA).
-The AIR-P is made possible through the Combating Autism Act of 2006 to improve medical care for children and adolescents with autism.
+The Autism Intervention Research Network on Physical Health (AIR-P) is a collaborative among the Autism Speaks Autism Treatment Network (ATN), the ATN Clinical Coordinating Center at Massachusetts General Hospital for Children (MGHfC) and the Health Resources and Services Administration (HRSA).
+The AIR-P is made possible through the Autism CARES Act of 2014 to improve medical care for children and adolescents with autism.

 Federal Partner and Funder